h2oai/sparkling-water/DEVEL.md

  2. Launch H2O services on each detected executor
  3. Create a cloud for H2O services based on the list of executors
  4. Verify the H2O cloud status

+The former variant is preferred, because it initiates and starts H2O Context in one call and also can be used to obtain already existing H2OContext, but it does semantically the same as the latter variant.

 ---
 <a name="Config"></a>